Lapyl/Snapose/README.md

 - OpenPose is available as a Windows executable .exe file.
 A simple one-line command-line code can process a video, detect key points of bodies of multiple people, and produce .json files, one file for each frame of the video.
 We used an example video of multiple people walking.
 - To avoid possible mix-up of coordinates of key points, we created and analyzed our own video of Laxmi walking, with the camera facing on her front.
 - To make it possible to analyze movements of arms with respect to feet, we created and analyzed our own video of Laxmi walking, with the camera facing on her side.
-- We wrote a Python code to analyze the .json files produced by OpenPose.
-Using Matplotlib package, we created animations of key points of a single person.
-We concluded that some more work will be needed to make sound and meaningful inferences regarding a person's walking.
+- We wrote a Python code to analyze the .json files from the multiple people video.
+We found that the selected person raises feet more than appropriate.
+Using Matplotlib package, we created an animation of key points of the selected person.
+- We tweaked the Python code to analyze the .json files from the video of Laxmi facing the camera.
+We found that Laxmi raises feet correctly.
+- We used the same Python code to analyze the .json files from the video with the camera on a side of Laxmi.
+Here also we found that Laxmi raises feet correctly.